Shmoop: A Funny Name with Some Serious Opportunity

 The company was founded by David Siminoff, an investor and entrepreneur who holds an MBA from Stanford Business School.
 His goal was to make subjects like literature, history, science and math more accessible to students by making it fun and relating it to modern events, people and places.
 By injecting humor, wit and familiarity to things like algebra, United States history, biology and poetry, students will not feel overwhelmed by the material and will have a way of understanding these subjects better.

 The study guides that Shmoop creates are interesting and fun.
 They create and prepare content for test preparation in a wide variety of subjects.
-Aside from students who find the website helpful, teachers and parents who home school their kids are also popular users of the website.
+Aside from students who find the website helpful, teachers and parents who homeschool their kids are also popular users of the website.
+(See my post, Online Tutoring and Education Jobs – Work From Home to check out more jobs just like this one.)

 Shmoop has many home-based jobs available that are listed on their site.
 However, Shmoop does not accept anyone who wants to work from home.
 You are required to have a degree.
 They also prefer people with educational backgrounds (i.e., teachers, professors), but that is not necessarily a must.
 But most of the people that contribute to Shmoop do have some sort of background in education.
 As their website clearly states, “Shmoop has a rigorous and highly selective process to select new contributors.”